RobTillaart/AD8495/README.md

 - In measurement mode, connect sense pin to output, this is "normal" mode.
 - in setpoint mode, connect sense pin to setpoint voltage.

+In the setPoint mode the OUT voltage will drop to -Vcc if the temperature drops below the setpoint voltage.

 See datasheet for details.

 The library does not provide means to switch between these modi.